Brokers With AED Accounts

 AED Currency Explained

-The United Arab Emirates Dirham (AED) is the official currency of Dubai and the other seven Emirates.
-It replaced several different currencies in 1973, including the Dubai riyal.
 The AED is pegged to the USD, making it one of the most stable currencies in the world.
 This is mainly due to the United Arab Emirates’ reliance on oil exports which are traded in USD.
 The pegged rate remains at 3.6 AED to 1 USD.

 The monetary policy of the Emirates is directed by The Central Bank of The UAE (CBUAE).
 Its responsibilities include promoting stability and efficiency in the financial system, protecting consumers through effective supervision, as well as supporting economic growth.

-The AED Dirham is not a heavily traded currency, ranking outside of the top 30 worldwide and accounting for just 0.2% of the daily forex market turnover.
+The AED Dirham is not a heavily traded currency, ranking outside of the largest 30 worldwide and accounting for just 0.2% of the daily forex market turnover.
 Still, it is popular with investors interested in more stable currencies and those that speculate on oil markets.

 Benefits Of Brokers With AED Accounts